 This will speed up the process because the ethylene that is emitted stays within the bag.
 Be sure to check the fruit every 12 hours or so and remove them from the bag before they ripen too much.

-Need even more banana baked goods in your life?
+Need even more banana baked goods sprinkled with chocolate in your life?
 Try these recipes next featuring this favorite ingredient:

 Do you love the chocolate or the fruity flavor more?
 Or maybe you can’t choose?
 Tell us in the comments below, and be sure to rate the recipe after you’ve tried it as well!